wp-plugins/nextgen-facebook/readme.txt

 * **New Features**
 	* *None*
 * **Improvements**
-	* Added a new 'ngfb-schema' image size, which inherits the 'ngfb-opengraph' image size values, to avoid any confusion in error messages, etc.
+	* Added a new 'ngfb-schema' image size, which inherits the 'ngfb-opengraph' image size values, to avoid any confusion with error messages, etc.
 * **Bugfixes**
 	* *None*
 * **Developer Notes**